 There is plenty of accommodation options including camping, B & B, motels.
 We rented a trailer at one of the campgrounds which along with some grocery shopping in Jamestown made for a very inexpensive stay.

-This region reminds me of the Finger Lakes which makes sense as it is only a little west of that area.
+This region reminds me of the Finger Lakes which makes sense as it is only a little west of that area but cyclists don’t seem to visit it as much.
 As it is so close to Ontario visiting Chautauqua makes a perfect weekend getaway.